* Editing, Writing and Mentoring Services *

 Looking for a reliable, versatile, results-oriented editor and writer?
 You’ve found her!
 I’m a freelance editor, writer and mentor, based in Toronto, Ontario, Canada.
 And my business is Planet Word.

 My goal as a freelancer is to work alongside my clients, helping them fully realize their communication/publishing goals by providing objective, error-free editing and writing services; sensitive, constructive feedback; and, ultimately, peace of mind, ensuring that their words achieve the desired impact.
-The editorial process is a detailed-oriented, multi-levelled undertaking that requires a team effort, complete with open communication and mutual respect, to ensure the best possible version of every client’s project is realized.
+The editorial process is a detailed-oriented, multi-levelled undertaking that requires a team effort, complete with open communication, kindness and mutual respect, to ensure the best possible version of every client’s project is realized.

 I’m happy to provide you with a free quote for your freelance project, including an estimated fee, the length of time and work required and a proposed delivery date.
 What I require from you are: a few pages of your project as a sample, the total word count (and/or number of pages), your editorial needs, your (approximate) budget and your deadline.
 Please contact me directly regarding my availability and my freelance rates for your project.

 Not sure of the kind of editing you may need or the skills offered by professional editors?
 For concise definitions of editorial skills, please visit this Editors Canada link.
 Need even more information or further clarification?
 Click here for detailed descriptions of core skills, as explained in Editors Canada’s Professional Editorial Standards.

 And for those of you still on the fence, wondering if you should take the plunge and hire a professional editor, click here to learn what one can do for you.
 And click here to see why John E. McIntyre, a content editor at The Baltimore Sun, says hiring an editor is well worth the money.

 Thanks again for stopping by, and please feel free to check out these links below.
 Enjoy the day!